 • Ears: When a rabbit's ears are relaxed and held upright, it generally indicates a calm and content state.
 However, if the ears are flattened against the back or to the side, it may indicate fear or aggression.

-• Eyes: Wide-open eyes typically indicate a relaxed and curious rabbit.
-However, if the eyes are narrowed or partially closed, it may signify discomfort or illness.
+• Eyes: Wide‑open eyes typically indicate a relaxed and curious rabbit.
+Narrowed or partially closed eyes can signify discomfort or illness.

-• Body Posture: A relaxed, stretched-out posture indicates that the rabbit feels safe and comfortable in its surroundings.
-Conversely, a hunched or crouched posture suggests fear or anxiety.
+• Body Posture: A relaxed, stretched‑out posture shows that the rabbit feels safe and comfortable.
+A hunched or crouched posture suggests fear or anxiety.

-• Tail: A rabbit's tail position can convey its mood.
-A raised, upright tail with the fur flat against the body indicates a happy and confident rabbit.
-If the tail is tucked between the hind legs, it may suggest fear or submission.
+• Tail: A raised, upright tail with the fur flat against the body indicates a happy, confident rabbit.
+A tail tucked between the hind legs may suggest fear or submission.

 Vocalizations